-The African grey parrot is considered the most intelligent of all parrot species due to its advanced talking abilities.
-However, ravens are best known as one of the most intelligent bird species, alongside crows.
+Due to its advanced talking abilities, the African grey parrot is considered the most intelligent parrot species.
+However, ravens are among the most intelligent bird species, alongside crows.

 According to the journal Science, ravens can pre-plan tasks and exert self-control, performing at least as well as great apes and small children.
-Ravens are also able to:
+Ravens are also able to do the following:

 No parrot has been able to pass the mirror test.
-Neither have ravens, but the Eurasian magpie (part of the corvid family) is the only non-mammal to have passed.
+Neither have ravens, but the Eurasian magpie (part of the corvid family) is the only non-mammal to have passed it.
 Not even primates have been successful.